adrirubio/Perceptron/README.md

 5. **Enjoy!**:
     - Your Perceptron AI assistant is now up and running!!!
-    - Though please do be aware the three models named above train and work flawlessly, but the actual inference code (Perceptron.py) is a bit outdated and as lately I have been working on the AI models the inference code might have some flaws.
+    - Though please do be aware the three models named above train and work flawlessly, but the actual inference code (Perceptron.py) is a bit outdated and as lately I have been working on the AI models the inference code and manual commands might have some flaws.

 ---

 ## 🎥 Demo

---> Coming soon...
+Here’s a demo of the project in action:

+### 1. CNN Demo

+### 2. Object Detection Demo

+--> ***Transfer learning model and manual commands demo coming soon...***

 ---